-- a) Clearly defined risk management policies and procedures covering risk identification, acceptance, measurement, monitoring, reporting and control; - Well constituted organizational structure, defining clearly roles and responsibilities of individuals involved in risk taking as well as managing it.
+- a) Clearly defined risk management policies and procedures covering risk identification, acceptance, measurement, monitoring, reporting and control; - b) well constituted organizational structure, defining clearly, roles and responsibilities of individuals involved in risk taking as well as managing it.
 The Bank, in addition to risk management functions for various risk categories, has instituted an Integrated Risk Management Committee (IRMC), Portfolio Management Committee (PMC), Operational Risk Management Committee (ORMC), Remedial Management Committee (RMC) as well as Central Credit Committee (CCC).
 IRMC oversees the overall risk management at the Bank and provides guidance in setting strategic targets as well as concentration limits and monitor progress related to earnings growth, keeping in view the capital constraints and also adheres to the concentration limits.
-The IRMC monitors the strategic target and aggregate limits at the Business Group level and concentration limits (by industry, geography, size, tenor) so that one category of assets or dimension of risk cannot materially harm the performance of the Bank.
-PMC monitors the advances portfolio, concentrations limits, aggregate limits at business level and various house keeping elements under Credit Administration.
+The IRMC monitors the strategic target and aggregate limits at the business group level and concentration limits (by industry, geography, size, tenor) so that one category of assets or dimension of risk cannot materially harm the performance of the Bank.
+PMC monitors the advances portfolio, concentration limits, aggregate limits at business level and various house keeping elements under credit administration.
 ORMC oversees the effectiveness of operational risk management for maintenance and implementation of operational risk management framework.
-It also monitors the Business Continuity Planning and reviews findings of any other management or board's sub committee.
-Remedial Management Committee (RMC) oversees the progress of non performing loans and cases under litigation along with the recommendation of transferring of any NPL to Corporate Restructuring Company (CRC).
-Whereas, Central Credit Committee (CCC) is entrusted with the responsibility of monitoring lending risk profile of the Bank.
-CCC meets regularly to actively supervise credit risk across its lending portfolio; - An effective management information system that ensures flow of information from operational level to top management and a system to address any exceptions observed; and - d) A mechanism to ensure an ongoing review of systems, policies and procedures for risk management and procedures to adopt changes.
+It also monitors the Business Continuity Planning (BCP) and reviews findings of any other management or board's sub committee.
+Remedial Management Committee (RMC) oversees the progress of non-performing loans (NPL) and cases under litigation along with the recommendation of transferring of any NPL to Corporate Restructuring Company (CRC).
+Whereas, CCC is entrusted with the responsibility of monitoring lending risk profile of the Bank.
+CCC meets regularly to actively supervise credit risk across its lending portfolio; - c) an effective management information system that ensures flow of information from operational level to top management and a system to address any exceptions observed; and - a mechanism to ensure an ongoing review of systems, policies and procedures for risk management and procedures to adopt changes.

-While the overall responsibility of risk management rests with the BoD, it is the duty of Senior Management to devise risk management strategy by setting up well defined policies and procedures for mitigating / controlling risks, duly approved by the Board.
+While the overall responsibility of risk management rests with the BoD, it is the duty of senior management to devise risk management strategy by setting up well defined policies and procedures for mitigating / controlling risks, duly approved by the Board.

-Giving due consideration to the above, the Bank has put in place the following hierarchy of Risk Management:
+Giving due consideration to the above, the Bank has put in place the following hierarchy of risk management: